Bootle High School

 Bootle High School was located in Netherton, Merseyside, England.
 The school throughout its history was based across several sites, until it ultimately closed in 2009 following amalgamation with a newly built Litherland High School.
 The school is notable as being the first in Britain to install an Amstrad computer network which facilitated learning and communication between the school's then split sites.

 History

+Countess of Derby County Secondary School

+The Browns Lane site started as the Countess of Derby County Secondary School, with construction starting in October 1956 by W.A.
+Gale Ltd at a cost of £148,500.
+The all-girls school was officially opened by Princess Margaret on 17 March 1960.
+The initial intake was 360 pupils, which was expected to rise to 450.
+Some students transferred from Warwick Bolam County Secondary School, which then became an all-boys school as originally planned.

 Grammar School

 Bootle High School started as Bootle Grammar School For Boys, based at Balliol Road, Bootle (where the modern day Hugh Baird resides) until 1961, when it moved to a new site at Marian Way in Netherton.